Join Here | Log In

 Regulating gene expression: FTO and mRNA methylation

-First, a quick overview of some basic biology to make sure we are all on the same page.
-Then I’ll explain the recent research on mRNA m6A methylation.
+First, a quick overview of some basic biology on mRNA to make sure we are all on the same page.
+Skip ahead if you know this.
+Next, I’ll explain the recent research on mRNA m6A methylation and gene expression.
+Finally, I’ll cover the FTO genetic variants in depth.

 I often state that a gene codes for a protein – and that is true in a general sense.